Dr. Mabuse the Gambler: Reception

 Berliner Illustrirte Zeitung called the first part "the attempt to create an image of our chaotic times" in its 30 April 1922 issue.
-It went on to state that it "will give people fifty or one hundred years from now an idea of an age that they could hardly comprehend without such a document".
+It went on to state that it "will give people fifty or one hundred years from now an idea of an age that they could hardly comprehend without such a document."
 Film-Kurier praised Klein-Rogge's "brilliant performance" and Lang's "sensitive yet experienced" direction.

-When the film was released in the United States in 1927 in a single film that was less than half the length of the original 2-part version, The New York Times criticized it for being too long and for the "hyperbolic overacting".
+When the film was released in the United States in 1927, in a single film that was less than half the length of the original 2-part version, The New York Times criticized it for being too long and for the "hyperbolic overacting".
 But when the full length version finally was released in the United States at the 1973 New York Film Festival, Times critic Nora Sayre praised it as being "something very good" and "possibly the hit of the festival".

 Variety praised the film's plot for its "speed and life" while acknowledging that it can be confusing.
 Variety felt the best parts of the movie were the scenes between Mabuse and Von Wenk.
 Variety praised several of the acting performances but felt Klein-Rogge was too small to be fully effective in the role, and praised some of Lang's technical effects while criticizing the overlong intertitles.
 Time Out criticized the film for its "disorganised and erratically paced" narrative and "shaky" grasp of social reality but praised its "flashes of inspiration".
 Entertainment Weekly reviewer Tim Purtell rated the film an A−, comparing the titular villain to those in the James Bond and Mission Impossible movies.
 Purtell particularly praised the "sharp" plot turns, "stunning visuals" and Klein-Rogge's performance.
+Leonard Maltin gave it three and a half of four stars: "Brilliantly directed, designed, and photographed."
+Leslie Halliwell gave it three of four stars: "A real wallow in German post-war depression and melodrama, in the form of a Fu Manchu / Moriarty type thriller.
+Fascinating scene by scene, but by now a slightly tiresome whole."

 Film review aggregator Rotten Tomatoes reported an approval rating of 93%, based on 14 reviews, with a rating average of 7.5/10.

 Akira Kurosawa, the legendary Japanese director, named this movie as one of his 100 favorite films.